esiddiqi/java-app-test/README.md

 ### Method 1 :
 Once the War is created you may now Deploy the war on tomcat Web Server by just moving the war to ./tomcat/webapps Directory
-Access the Login Page at `http://localhost:8080/login-page`
+Access the Login Page at `http://localhost:8080/login-page`  (The Context path is usually your war file name i.e in this case login-page)

 ### Method 2 :